Expression Evaluation

 Side Effects

-Note that evaluation order really only matters when side effects can occur (which is why immutability rocks!).
+Note that evaluation order really only matters when side effects can occur (which is why immutability is preferred!).
 Side effects are what occurs when a storage location is updated or when files or a database are read from or written to.

 Lvalues and Rvalues